Wire-Network/wire-docs/docs/api-reference/tooling/clio/how-to-guides/how-to-stake-resource.md

 | An account can stake resources to itself, that is, `bob` account can be substituted in the above examples with `alice`, provided `alice` account holds sufficient `SYS` tokens.
 That means `alice` account stakes resources to itself.
 :::

-## Summary

-In conclusion, the above instructions show how to stake CPU and/or NET bandwidth from one account to another or to itself.